r-world-devs/GitStats/tests/testthat/_snaps/01-get_repos-GitLab.md

         "repos_graphql_error"), verbose = TRUE)
     Message
       x GraphQL returned errors.
-      x Your GraphQL schema does not recognize [count and languages] fields. x Check version of your GitLab.
+      i Your GraphQL does not recognize [count and languages] fields.
+      !
+Check version of your GitLab.

 # `search_for_code()` works